mayaemi/WiserTester/README.md

 # JSON Request Manager
 ## Overview
-The JSON Request Manager is a versatile Python script designed to manage JSON request bundles.
+The JSON Request Manager is a Python script designed to manage JSON request bundles.
 It supports creating, modifying, and managing JSON files based on templates.
-The script allows users to add, remove, or modify JSON files within a specified directory, offering flexible data management for various applications.
+The script allows users to add, remove, or modify JSON files within a specified directory.

 ## Features
 - **Add JSON Files**: Add specific JSON files or all files from a template directory to a target directory.